simmi30/lnd1/docs/grpc/c#.md

 ### Conclusion

-With the above, you should have all the `lnd` related `gRPC` dependencies installed locally in your project.
+With the above, you should have all the `broln` related `gRPC` dependencies installed locally in your project.
 In order to get up to speed with `protobuf` usage from C#, see [this official `protobuf` tutorial for C#](https://developers.google.com/protocol-buffers/docs/csharptutorial).
 Additionally, [this official gRPC resource](http://www.grpc.io/docs/tutorials/basic/csharp.html) provides more details around how to drive `gRPC` from C#.